Jxiang2/workaxle-optaplanner/README.md

 ## Task:

-Schedule shifts for all employees in a specific group in a period of time. e.g. a department manager want to automatically schedule shifts for all of his employees who are eligible to take one or more of those shifts
+Schedule shifts for all employees in a specific group in a period of time.

+e.g. A department manager want to automatically schedule shifts for all of his employees who are eligible to take one or more of those shifts.

 ### Constraints: